Exercise Routines for Toning Your Arms

 You can also work your arms with dumbbells or weights.

-With this exercise, you will be working your triceps.
+With this exercise, you’ll be working your triceps.

-- You can do three sets of 10 or 12 repetitions for each arm, which can be at the same time with two dumbbells or one at a time.
+- You can do three sets of 10 or 12 repetitions for each arm.
+You can do these with both arms simultaneously or alternating each arm.

 - Be careful to bend with your elbow and keep your shoulder stiff.
 You can be sitting or standing for this routine.